Indiana Minimum Coverage Car Insurance: Requirements and Costs (2024)

 Optional Add-On Coverages in Indiana

-In Indiana, the available optional add-on coverages include comprehensive, collision, uninsured/underinsured motorist coverage, medical payments and roadside assistance.
+In Indiana, optional add-on coverages include comprehensive, collision, uninsured/underinsured motorist coverage, medical payments and roadside assistance.
 These options provide financial protection against various incidents beyond state minimum requirements.
 Understanding how much car insurance you need can ensure adequate protection for all drivers.

 Add-On Coverage